atodorov/mutation-testing-in-patterns/README.rst

 For example see :doc:`python/example_01/README`.

 TL,DR: explore your test tool first and manually verify the results before going further.
-Unless you know the tools don't trust them.
+Unless you know the tools don't trust them!

 Make sure your tests work
 =========================

 Mutation testing relies on the fact that your test suite will fail when a mutation is introduced.
-In turn any kind of failure is said to kill the mutant.
+In turn any kind of failure will kill the mutant!
-The mutation test tool has no way of knowing whether your test suite failed because the mutant tripped one of the test cases or whether it failed due to other reasons.
+The mutation test tool has no way of knowing whether your test suite failed because the mutant tripped one of the assertions or whether it failed due to other reasons.

-TODO: add example
+For example see :doc:`python/example_02/README`

-When starting with mutation testing get to know how your tools work internally and experiment one module at a time to make sure everything is working as expected!
+TL,DR: make sure your test suite is robust and doesn't randomly fail due to external factors!